Commerce · Operations & Throughput

 We map the existing document processing workflow inside retail, identify the high-volume, high-structure tasks, and build an AI agent that handles those tasks while routing low-confidence cases to a human reviewer.
 The build connects to your commerce platforms, PIM, ERP, runs against a labelled test set, and ships behind a reviewer queue before it sees production traffic.
 We then operate it, measure documents per hour, extraction accuracy, exception rate, and processing cost, and improve it weekly.

-What does it cost to automate document processing for a retail company?+
+What does it cost to automate document processing for retail teams?+

 What is the best AI agent for document processing in retail?+